zeusdeux/isInViewport/readme.md

 Changelog
 ----------------
+`2.4.0`

+- Update `bower.json` to comply with new validations
+- Rename package on bower to match with that on npm i.e., `is-in-viewport`

+`2.3.1`

+- Remove unnecessary boolean coercion

 `2.3.0`

 - Re-exposed `isInViewport` with saner semantics.
 You can now pass options as JS objects to `isInViewport` and hence can now do things like: